marian-nmt/marian/doc/factors.md

-# Using marian with factors
+# Using Marian with factors

 Following this README should allow the user to train a model with source and/or target side factors.
 To train with factors, the data must be formatted in a certain way.
 A special vocabulary file format is also required, and its extension should be `.fsv` as providing a source and/or target vocabulary file with this extension is what triggers the usage of source and/or target factors.
 See details below.